The Aura User Guide

 Searching for a Package

-Let's say we want to install a package that can render .md files for us.
+Let's say we want to install a package that can render .md README files for us.
 First, we search the AUR for candidates:

 > aura -As readme